About sentinel lymph node biopsy used in breast cancer staging.

 Other evidence of axillary metastasis precludes SLNB

-Sometimes a clinical evaluation indicates metastasis to the lymph nodes.
+Sometimes a clinical evaluation indicates metastasis to the lymph nodes in breast.
 This would be indicated by swollen lymph nodes or swollen glands in the axilla and possibly swollen neck lymph nodes.
 In this case the technique would be redundant.
 Excisional biopsies and possibly a ‘complete lymph node dissection‘ (CLND) of level I and level II axillary nodes would be a likely course of action.
-(The ‘levels’ of axillary lymph nodes refer to their anatomical location).
+(The ‘levels’ of axillary lymph nodes in breast refer to their anatomical location).

 It has been speculated that a SLN biopsy could be a helpful prognostic indicator, even after a confirmed clinically positive axilla (NI) from fine-needle aspiration or core biopsy.
 The problem with this notion is that the path of the dye or the radio-colloid agent may be blocked from tumor cells infiltrating the lymph vessels.
 This could prevent the identification of true sentinel nodes and produce false positive results.